dentropy/dentropy.github.io/markdown_files/146656b4-573a-4e42-8f00-239ab29eac3b.md

 uuid: 146656b4-573a-4e42-8f00-239ab29eac3b
 title: index
 ---
-Dentropy's Personal Wiki
+Dentropy's Personal Wiki,

 I like to work on projects, consume media that makes you think, and attempting to deconstruct big ideas.

 * [Blog Posts and Videos](/0709dea0-4a97-4596-8d8e-32a0e614f8a2)